risc0/bonsai-starter-template/README.md

 Ethereum contracts are in the `contracts` directory.
 Solidity can be found in `contracts/contracts` including the application source and an interface and mock implementation of the Bonsai proxy.

-Contracts are built using Rust [ethers], and the build configuration is in `contracts/build.rs`.
+Contracts are built and tested with [Cargo] with the Rust [ethers] libraries.
+The build configuration is in `contracts/build.rs`.
-Tests are written in Rust using the ethers utilities to run a Ganache server, and to deploy and test the application contracts.
+Tests are written in Rust and run against Ganache.
 Tests are defined in `contracts/tests`.

 ### Methods

-RISC Zero guest programs are defined in the `methods` directory.
+[RISC Zero] guest programs are defined in the `methods` directory.

 ### CLI